 Excluded Employees.
 If you are a member of a class of employees identified below, you are an Excluded Employee and you are not entitled to participate in the Plan for purposes of elective deferrals.
 The employees who are excluded are:

-employees who are enrolled as students and regularly attending classes offered by the Employer
+- certain nonresident aliens who have no earned income from sources within the United States - employees who are enrolled as students and regularly attending classes offered by the Employer